cicsbalayan/DesignPatterns/creational/builder/BUILDER_README.md

 ---

 ## Using Builder Pattern
-Encapsulates object construction: Instead of directly calling the constructor with many arguments, you use a Builder.
+Instead of directly calling the constructor with many arguments, you use a Builder.
 You can chain calls like .firstName("John").lastName("Doe").
 Also you can set what you only need, everything else uses default values.

 ```java
 package creational.builder;